-National Trainings in the each of the five programme countries targeted selected groups and trained approximately 370 participants, out of which 49% were women.
+National Trainings in the each of the five programme countries targeted selected groups and trained approximately 370 participants, out of which 49 per cent were women.
 These were followed by four Regional Alumni Workshops, focused on women, civil society, operators and decision makers.
 They helped create a regional community of practice on water integrity and to foster water integrity ambassadors in the target countries.
-Two National Alumni Workshops will be held in December 2016 to provide a further opportunity for integrity practitioners to interact with the national decision-makers.
+Two National Alumni Workshops were held in December 2016 which provided an opportunity for integrity practitioners to interact with the national decision-makers.

 – Increased dialogue and advocacy at the regional level on how to improve integrity, transparency, accountability, participation and anti-corruption in water governance.

 – Increased understanding of the gender dynamics of corruption in the water sector.

 – Raised awareness and fostered high-level political dialogue at national level on water good water governance, high-lighting the importance of integrity.